 Entry Security, Gates and Fences

-Gates are major lightning attractors that typically include a long CAT6 run from the home's network to the gate, cameras mounted to the gate post or fence, and a POE switch or injector at the gate.
+Gates and fence lines are major lightning exposure points.
+These installations often include long CAT6 runs from the home or building network to the gate, cameras mounted to metal gate posts or fences, and PoE switches or injectors located at or near the gate.
+Without proper pathway surge protection, these systems frequently experience repeated failures.

 Hospital Parking Garages

-Hospitals depend on garage cameras for safety and liability, so uptime is essential.
-In these environments, we sometimes protect both ends in certain ways.
-At the camera end we use poly enclosures, never metal, to prevent new ground potentials.
-We do not ground the protector locally; instead, we pull a ground wire from inside the building so everything ties back to one grounding point.
-This eliminates ground-loop surges and protects patient areas, parking decks, and staff access points.
+Hospitals rely on parking garage cameras for safety, liability, and access control, making uptime critical.
+In these environments, protection is sometimes applied at both ends of the pathway.
+At the camera end, non-metallic poly enclosures are used to prevent introducing new ground potentials.
+Protectors are not grounded locally; instead, a grounding conductor is pulled from inside the building so all equipment references a single grounding point.
+This eliminates ground-loop surges and protects patient areas, staff access points, and network infrastructure.

 Home with 16 Cameras